brickfrog/justin.vc/content/about.md

 ### Music/Listening {#music-listening}

-I scale pretty high on the aphantasia scale so music doesn't really tend to do much for me unless paired with visuals I can see.
+Music doesn't really tend to do much for me unless paired with visuals I can see.
 Trying to get more into it, but I generally only use music as a distraction in noisy environments.

 -   [last.fm](https://www.last.fm/user/justinvc) - music scrobbled from Spotify